pingidentity/pingidentity-devops-getting-started/docs/profilesSubstitution.md

 # Environment substitution

-In a typical environment, configuration is moved from server to server.
-Hostnames, endpoints, DNs, etc. need a way to be easily modified.
+In a typical environment, a product configuration is moved from server to server.
+Hostnames, endpoints, DNS information, and more need a way to be easily modified.

-By removing literal values and replacing with environment variables,  configuration can be deployed in multiple environments with minimal change.
+By removing literal values and replacing them with environment variables, configurations can be deployed in multiple environments with minimal change.

-All configuration files can be parameterized by adding variables with the **${NAME}** syntax, and appending **.subst** file extension
+All of our configuration files can be parameterized by adding variables using the syntax:
+`${filename.ext}.subst`.

 ![run.properties.subst](images/CONFIG_SUBSTITUTION.png)

 ## Passing Values to Containers

-Within the environment section of your container definition, declare the variable and the value for this instance.
+Within the environment section of your container definition, declare the variable and the value for the product instance.

-Values can be defined in many sources.
-In-line, configmaps, env_vars, etc.
+Values can be defined in many sources, such as inline, env_vars files, and Kubernetes ConfigMaps.

 ![docker compose environment variables](images/COMPOSE_SUBSTITUTION.png)

 ## How it Works

-1. Container starts
+1. A container startup is initiated.

-1. Pulls Server Profile from Git or mounted /opt/in volume
+2. The configuration pulls a server profile from Git or from a bind mounted `/opt/in` volume.

-1. Finds all files with .subst extension
+3. All files with a `.subst` extension are identified.

-1. Replaces variables with provided environment values
-1. Removes .subst extension
-1. Starts product
+4. The environment variables in the identified `.subst` files are replaced with the actual environment values.

+5. The `.subst` extension is removed from all the identified files.

+6. The product instance for the container is started.

 ![profile start up sequence](images/PROFILES_PROCESS.png)